motunmarteen/stacks-token-streaming/README.md

 ## 🌐 Frontend Interface

-A simple web interface is included to interact with the deployed contract:
+A modern React frontend is included to interact with the deployed contract.
+The frontend is built with React, TailwindCSS, and Stacks.js for wallet integration.

 ### Quick Start:
-1. Navigate to the `frontend/` directory
+1. Navigate to the `react-frontend/` directory
-2. Open `index.html` in your web browser
+2. Run `npm install` to install dependencies
+3. Run `npm run dev` to start the development server
-3. Connect your Leather Wallet (Testnet)
+4. Connect your Leather or Xverse wallet (Testnet)
-4. Start creating and managing streams!
+5. Start creating and managing streams!

 ### Features:
-- ✅ Create payment streams
+- Create payment streams with custom parameters
+- Pause and resume active streams
-- ✅ Refuel existing streams
+- Cancel streams and receive automatic refunds
-- ✅ Withdraw accumulated tokens
+- Withdraw accumulated tokens
-- ✅ Request refunds after stream ends
-- ✅ Check balances for any address

-See `frontend/README.md` for detailed instructions.
+- Real-time stream status and progress tracking
+- Transaction history and explorer links

 ## 📁 Project Structure